-7.1.21 Provide cross-sector workforce training and skills development opportunities for GPs, primary mental health professionals, acute care clinicians and community sector professionals in areas informed by workforce priorities and development needs.
+- 7.1.20 Provide cross-sector workforce training and skills development opportunities for GPs, primary mental health professionals, acute care clinicians and community sector professionals in areas informed by workforce priorities and development needs. - 7.1.21 Improve the identification of early signs of mental distress in patients in a primary care setting. - 7.1.22 Support and enhance peer-led workforce activities across the region. - 7.1.23 Build the capacity and capability of primary care, acute and community mental health professionals to assess, navigate, refer and provide services in a stepped care approach.

-- 7.1.22 Improve the identification of early signs of mental distress in patients in a primary care setting. - 7.1.23 Support and enhance peer-led workforce activities across the region. - 7.1.24 Develop structures and supports for the Lived Experience workforce. - 7.1.25 Build the capacity and capability of primary care, acute and community mental health professionals to assess, navigate, refer, and provide services in a stepped care approach. - 7.1.26 Ensure appropriate levels of supervision, mentoring, coaching, professional development opportunities and other supports are available to all mental health staff as required for their role. - 7.1.27 Support opportunities to expand the scope of practice for mental health service delivery within the general practice setting. - 7.1.28 Partner effectively with community managed organisations and build capacity with a view to introducing shared care planning for people who engage with both these organisations and with mental health services. - 7.1.29 Leverage broader partnerships (eg. Western Sydney Health Alliance) to attract and retain undergraduate and postgraduate students and skilled professionals, targeting identified areas of workforce shortage within the region. - 7.1.30 Develop regional HealthPathways covering assessment, management and referral that focus on the critical transition points between mental health and other key services for: - youth to adult services - out-of-home care settings to family of origin or independent living - hospital to community/primary care - between public, private and community managed mental health services - throughout the perinatal stages for parents - between mental health services and Aboriginal Community Controlled Organisations. - 7.1.31 Support GPs to use online programs to help their patients eg. 'eMHprac', a resource guide for practitioners that provides an overview of Australian online and tele-web programs.
+- 7.1.24 Ensure appropriate levels of supervision, mentoring, coaching, professional development opportunities and other supports are available to all mental health staff as required for their role. - 7.1.25 Support opportunities to expand the scope of practice for mental health service delivery within the general practice setting. - 7.1.26 Partner effectively with community managed organisations and build capacity with a view to introducing shared care planning for people who engage with both these organisations and with mental health services. - 7.1.27 Leverage broader partnerships (e.g. Western Sydney Health Alliance) to attract and retain undergraduate and postgraduate students and skilled professionals, targeting identified areas of workforce shortage within the region. - 7.1.28 Develop regional HealthPathways covering assessment, management and referral that focus on the critical transition points between mental health and other key services for: - youth to adult services - out-of-home care settings to family of origin or independent living - hospital to community/primary care - between public, private and community managed mental health services - · throughout the perinatal stages for parents - between mental health services and Aboriginal Community Controlled Organisations. - 7.1.29 Support GPs to use online programs to help their patients e.g. 'eMHprac', a resource guide for practitioners that provides an overview of Australian online and tele-web programs.